miyagi-dev/miyagi/README.md

 }
 ```

-_freitag_'s concept of inheriting data works best with rendering engines which allow you to pass data objects into an include.
+_headman_'s concept of inheriting data works best with rendering engines which allow you to pass data objects into an include.
 Please check the section [Rendering engines](#rendering-engines) for limitations with certain rendering engines.

 _**Note:** There is no way to create a variation of a variation.
 Variations can only go one level deep._

 ### Rendering engines

-As _freitag_ uses [consolidate.js](https://github.com/tj/consolidate.js), most of its rendering engines should work out of the box.
+As _headman_ uses [consolidate.js](https://github.com/tj/consolidate.js), most of its rendering engines should work out of the box.

 The following rendering engines have been tested and seem to work with without problems: